M64GitHub/kr00tf1sh/README.md

 As a former **KDE** user myself, and seeing how desktop security / privilege escalation was implemented, like in windows or mac based desktop systems, where a security dialogue pops up before ie critical system changes, I once quickly did a `ps -ef` to check under which system user this dialogue ran.
-Yes, it was ran as the logged in system user, wihout any protection.
+Yes, it was ran as the logged in system user, without any protection.

 I quickly verified on various **GNOME** based live CDs - same situation.